evefancom/evefan/README.md

 - Improving overall throughput
 - Minimizing the risk of rate limiting

-The Batcher is implemented in `src/batcher.ts` and exported in `src/index.ts`.
+The Batcher is implemented in `src/batcher.ts`.

 #### Error Tracking (HealthChecker)